 You are not six months behind.

-You have made a "good faith effort" to follow the support order.
+You have made a "good faith effort" (you really tried) to follow the support order.

 You have not made a good faith effort to comply.